ECE444-2023Fall/UofT-EventHub/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Please set the reviewers of your pull requests to either @pandyah5 or @snehshah09
+Please set the reviewers of your pull requests to either @pandyah5 or @snehshah09.
+For detailed instructions on contributions please read our [CONTRIBUTION.md](./CONTRIBUTION.md).

 <!-- CONTACT -->
 ## Contact
-The best way to contact us is to join our [discord server] (https://discord.gg/8smuwBk4)
+The best way to contact us is to join our [discord server](https://discord.gg/8smuwBk4).

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments